lhmouse/asteria/doc/quick-guide.md

 As our program no longer first into one line, we need to enable the _heredoc_ mode.
 The `:heredoc` command takes an arbitrary string that will mark the end of a single snippet.
-In this example we use `@@`, so our program looks like:
+In this example we use `@@`, so our program looks like

 ```
 #2:1> :heredoc @@